 The University of Alberta saw a growth of about 500% by using this technique.
 However, we must mention that this technique may not be suitable for everyone.

 Nothing attracts people more than freebies.
-A single campaign can help brands get over 17,500 email addresses.
+With a single campaign, brands can acquire thousands of email addresses.
 However, contests work best when on social media platforms.

 They’re fun, easy to manage, and reliable.
 Plus, they offer other benefits as well including more engagement and followers.